sebastianmanger/ethiopia-replication-poc/README.md

 * If a datacentre remains offline for a long time, the hard disk will run out of space.

   * Local updates are kept as 'write ahead logs', and cleaned only after completed synchronization.
-  * See: requirements --> monitoring.
+  * See: Requirements --> monitoring.

 ## Requirements